parttimenerd/temci/doc/temci_exec.rst

 There are multiple features that require root privileges.
 To use these features, call temci with the ``--sudo`` option.
 It will run only temci in super user mode, but not the benchmarked programs themself.
-Notable features that require these rights are cpu sets (for separating the benchmarked programs from the rest of the system), disabling hyperthreading and settings the CPU governor.
+Notable features that require these rights are cpu sets (for separating the benchmarked programs from the rest of the system), disabling hyperthreading and setting the CPU governor.

 temci short exec
 ----------------